cryskram/Bilobe/README.md

     - `git clone https://github.com/GNVageesh/Bilobe.git` <br>
     - `bash install.sh`<br>

+    - Alternatively you can download the .sh file from the Bilobe Releases page.
+    - And then run the following command to make it executable.
+    - `chmod +x /path/to/file/Bilobe-UNIX-xxx.sh`
+    - And running it by `./Bilobe-UNIX-xxx.sh`
+    - Further to access it system-wide, copy it to the bin folder by running `sudo cp /path/to/Bilobe-UNIX-xxx.sh /usr/bin/`

     > **_This will run the Bilobe script installer and it will automatically install all the required application according to your system's package manager and will enable bilobe command globally._**

 2. Windows OS